ksingh14/DRSeverityFrontend/README.md

-# ASLTranslateWeb
+# DR Severity Frontend
-React app with TypeScript and Material UI for translating English to ASL videos
+React app with TypeScript and Material UI for predicting DR severity in retinal images

 ## Instructions (w/o Docker)
 1. Install `nodejs` and `NPM` on local system